vanviegen/readme-tsdoc/README.md

   You can introduce the API any way you like.
 This is left unchanged.
   Now, here comes the magic phrase...

-  The following is auto-generated from `demo.ts`:
+  The following is auto-generated from `test/demo.ts`:
   ```

   There can be multiple markers, for different files.